Summary

 It peaks at

-The expected value of a ticket never exceeds the break-even point of $1.
+the expected value of a ticket ever exceed the break-even point of $1.

 Thus, Mega

-Millions tickets are never a rational investment, no
+Millions tickets are never an economically rational investment, no

 matter how big the jackpot grows.